SophieJG/ArXiv_Recommendation_Research_v2/README.md

 ```

 ### The `Data` class
 During training and inference the model receieve a list of pairs `<paper_id, author_id>`.
-In order to train or perform inference the model needs additional information about the papers and authors.
+In order to train or perform inference the model requires additional information about the papers and authors.
 This is achieved using the `Data` class and the function `Data:get_fold()` which associates each author and paper with all the additional relevant info.

 ### Model

 All models must inherit the base class `src/models/base_model.py` and override the 4 following functions:

 1. `fit(self, data: Data):` Fit the model on the data.
-In our case the model includes the preprocessing pipeline as well thus the fitting process entails (i) fitting the preprocessing pipeline; (ii) transforming the raw data into features and (iii) training the model on the processed data
+In our case the model includes the preprocessing pipeline thus the fitting process entails (i) fitting the preprocessing pipeline; (ii) using the fitted preprocessing pipeline to transform the raw data into features and (iii) training the model on the processed data

 2. `predict_proba(self, data: Data, fold: str):` Do inference which entails preprocessing the raw data into features and running the model. `fold` is a string which can be `train`, `validation` or `test`.

-3. `save_(self, path: str):` Save all model files to `path`
+3. `save_(self, path: str):` Save the model as files in the folder `path`

-4. `load_(self, path: str):` Load the model from `path`
+4. `load_(self, path: str):` Load the model from the folder `path`